 - Catherine Giunta, Ph.D.

 - Roland Warfield, M.B.A., C.P.A., C.I.A., C.G.M.A.

-All candidates for the Bachelor of Science degree in business administration must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major and develop competency in written and verbal business communication skills.
+All candidates for the Bachelor of Science degree in healthcare administration must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.

 A minimum of 120 credits is required.